iawarner/luddite-1/README.md

 1. We will use [pydoit](http://pydoit.org/) instead of system calls.
   * If it's a commonly used program - make a specific package for it so other can use it.
 2. We will document as much as possible.
+  * We'll be utilizing Googles Docstring formats also
+3. Use relative imports if you need to inherit from within luddite
-3. We will test.
+4. We will test using nose test.
-4. If something has a dependency, installation instructions will be __EXPLICITLY__ included as a README.
+5. If something has a dependency, installation instructions will be __EXPLICITLY__ included as a README.
-5. You will not commit to the master branch directly, fork a copy , do your work , then make a pull request.
+6. You will not commit to the master branch directly, fork a copy , do your work , then make a pull request.

 # Directory Structure